 The V-LUX 1 writes its imaging data to SDHC cards, while the M1 uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica V-LUX 1 and YI M1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the V-LUX 1 does not offer wifi capability.
+In contrast, the V-LUX 1 does not provide wifi capability.

 The M1 is a recent model that features in the current product line-up of YI.
-In contrast, the V-LUX 1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the V-LUX 1 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the V-LUX 1 was succeeded by the Leica V-LUX 2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and YI websites.